mariuszciaston/Library/README.md

 # Library

-Library app built using object constructor.
+Library app built using class with constructor method.

 Features:<br>
 • Adding new and example books<br>